© Marco Borggreve

 Jean-Guihen Queyras was a founding member of the Arcanto Quartet and performs as part of a trio with Isabelle Faust and Alexander Melnikov; on the piano, Melnikov and a further collaborator, Alexandre Tharaud, feature too as regular duo partners.
 In addition, he has collaborated with zarb specialists Bijan and Keyvan Chemirani on a programme featuring music of the Mediterranean.

-This versatility of his practice has led to numerous concert halls, festivals and orchestras inviting Jean-Guihen as an Artist in Residence, including the Concertgebouw Amsterdam and the Festival d’Aix-en-Provence, Vredenburg Utrecht, De Bijloke Ghent and the Orchestre Philharmonique de Strasbourg.
+This versatility of his practice has led to numerous concert halls, festivals and orchestras inviting him as an Artist in Residence, including the Concertgebouw Amsterdam and the Festival d’Aix-en-Provence, TivoliVredenburg Utrecht, De Bijloke Ghent and the Orchestre Philharmonique de Strasbourg.

-Regarding discography, the quality of Jean-Guihen Queyras’ output is well established: His recordings of the cello concertos of Edward Elgar, Antonín Dvořák, Philippe Schoeller and Gilbert Amy were met with critical acclaim.
-His ‘Schumann project’, spanning three albums worth of works by the composer Robert Schumann, includes the complete piano trios recorded with collaborators Isabelle Faust and Alexander Melnikov, as well as the Schumann cello concerto alongside the Freiburg Baroque Orchestra, under the baton of Pablo Heras-Casado.
+Regarding his discography, the quality of Jean-Guihen Queyras’ output is well established: His recordings of the cello concertos of Edward Elgar, Antonín Dvořák, Philippe Schoeller and Gilbert Amy were met with critical acclaim.
+His "Schumann project", spanning three albums worth of works by the composer Robert Schumann, includes the complete piano trios recorded with collaborators Isabelle Faust and Alexander Melnikov, as well as the Schumann cello concerto alongside the Freiburger Barockorchester, under the baton of Pablo Heras-Casado.

-In his album “THRACE - Sunday Morning Sessions” he explores, in collaboration with the Chemirani brothers and Sokratis Sinopoulos, the intersections of contemporary music, improvisation and Mediterranean musicial tradition.
-In addition to the first CD of the "Invisible Stream" Ensemble 2022, consisting of Jean-Guihen Queyras, Raphaël Imbert, Pierre-François Blanchard and Sonny Troupé, the recording of the cello concerti from Kraft and CPE Bach with the Ensemble Resonanz under the direction of Riccardo Minasi was released in 2024.
+On his album "THRACE – Sunday Morning Sessions" he explores the intersections of contemporary music, improvisation and Mediterranean musical tradition in collaboration with the Chemirani brothers and Sokratis Sinopoulos.
+In addition to the first CD of the Ensemble Invisible Stream, consisting of Jean-Guihen Queyras, Raphaël Imbert, Pierre-François Blanchard and Sonny Troupé, from 2022, the recording of the cello concerti from Kraft and C. P. E. Bach with the Ensemble Resonanz under the direction of Riccardo Minasi was released in 2024.
 He also released a new recording of the complete cello suites by Johann Sebastian Bach, 17 years after the first complete recording in 2007.
 Jean-Guihen Queyras records exclusively for harmonia mundi.

-In the 2025/26 season, Queyras will perform under the baton of Yannick Nézet-Seguin, Dima Slobodeniouk, Andris Poga, Juraj Valcuha, Duncan Ward, Karina Canellakis, Aziz Shokhakimov, Christian Reif with renowned orchestras such as the Boston Symphony Orchestra, the BBC Philharmonic, Konzerthausorchester Berlin, Symphonieorchester des Bayerischen Rundfunks, Radio Filharmonisch Orkest, Orchestre Philharmonique de Strasbourg, Orchestre Métropolitain, the Kammerakademie Potsdam and the Tampere Philharmonic Orchestra.
+In the 2025/26 season, Queyras will perform under the baton of Yannick Nézet-Seguin, Dima Slobodeniouk, Andris Poga, Juraj Valcuha, Duncan Ward, Karina Canellakis, Aziz Shokhakimov, Christian Reif and with renowned orchestras such as the Boston Symphony Orchestra, the BBC Philharmonic, the Konzerthausorchester Berlin, the Symphonieorchester des Bayerischen Rundfunks, the Radio Filharmonisch Orkest, the Orchestre Philharmonique de Strasbourg, the Orchestre Métropolitain, the Kammerakademie Potsdam and the Tampere Philharmonic Orchestra.
 Highlights of the season include a tour with the Chamber Orchestra of Europe, Yannick Nézet-Seguin and Veronika Eberle, with concerts in Prague, Luxembourg, Paris, New York and Philadelphia, as well as tours to Japan, Korea, and Taiwan.
-Together with Alexandre Tharaud he will premiere a new double concerto by Oscar Strasnoy.

-Jean-Guihen Queyras holds a professorship at the University of Music Freiburg and is Artistic Director of the “Rencontres Musicales de Haute-Provence” festival in Forcalquier.
-He plays on the “Kaiser” Stradivarius made in Cremona in 1707, kindly made available to him by Canimex Inc. of Drummondville (Quebec), Canada.
+Jean-Guihen Queyras holds a professorship at the University of Music Freiburg and is Artistic Director of the "Rencontres Musicales de Haute-Provence" festival in Forcalquier.
+He plays on the "Kaiser" Stradivarius cello made in Cremona in 1707, kindly made available to him by Canimex Inc. of Drummondville (Quebec), Canada.

 concerts featuring Jean-Guihen Queyras